Vojvodina Serbia Travel Guide

 A positive presence encourages welcoming attitudes towards future visitors.

-For mailing larger items or significant purchases, check with area postal services (Pošta Srbije) or international couriers like DHL or FedEx.
+For mailing larger items or significant purchases, inquire with local postal services (Pošta Srbije) or international couriers like DHL or FedEx.

-Be aware of customs regulations in your home country regarding alcohol, food items, and tobacco when planning your purchases to avoid issues upon return.
+Be aware of customs regulations in your home country regarding alcohol, food items, and tobacco when arranging your purchases to avoid issues upon return.

-Keep receipts for high-value items, as they might be requested by customs officials.
+Keep receipts for high-value items, as they may be requested by customs officials.